mosparo/documentation/docs/4_usage/6_settings.md

 Number of allowed requests: 30, Detection time frame: 30 sec, Base lockout time: 300 sec, Multiplicator: 1.5
 :::

-- A user makes 30 requests within 20 seconds.
+- A user submits 30 submissions within 20 seconds.
 The IP lockout becomes active, and the user is banned for 300 seconds.
-- If the user makes another request within these 300 seconds, the time increases from 300 to 450 seconds using the multiplicator.
+- If the user submits another submission within these 300 seconds, the time increases from 300 to 450 seconds using the multiplicator.
-- For a further request within these 450 seconds, the time increases to 675 seconds.
+- For a further submission within these 450 seconds, the time increases to 675 seconds.

 ### List of allowed IP addresses